hkmaly/valvat/README.md

 Validates european vat numbers.
 Standalone or as a ActiveModel validator.

+## Difference from upstream

+This is modified version of upstream with all ActiveModel code removed and ruby 1.9.3 compatibility restored.
+I've also tried to rename the gem but seems replacing valvat.gemspec with valvat-standalone.gemspec is not enough.
+Maybe later.

 ## A note on Brexit

 Valvat supports validating VAT-IDs from the UK by syntax, checksum and using the HMRC API (for backwards compatibility only with the `:uk` option set to true).
 Validation against the VIES web service stopped working early 2021.